 to your .pro file.

-You can find more information about manifest files and side-by-side assemblies at the MSDN website.
+You can find more information about manifest files and side-by-side assemblies at the Side-by-side Assemblies documentation page.

 The correct way to include the runtime libraries with your application is to ensure that they are installed on the end-user's system.